No Space Is Too Small For A Cookout! Tips about how to organize an outdoor cooking space in a small backyard (or apartment balcony)

 Your idea of an outdoor cooking space might simply be a cooking method and some dining furniture.
 If so, now’s the time to look for a specific grill, fire pit, or oven.

-Whether you have a small yard or an apartment balcony, any of the 11 small grills in this article can help you make the best use of space.
-If you’d rather put your grill away when you’re not using it, check out this article on portable grills.
+Whether you have a small yard or an apartment balcony, any of the best small grills can help you make the best use of space.
+If you’d rather put your grill away when you’re not using it, try getting a portable charcoal grill.

 If you want a full-blown outdoor kitchen: